Joseph LeConte: Legacy

 In 1874, he was nominated to the National Academy of Sciences.
 He was president of the American Association for the Advancement of Science in 1892, and of the Geological Society of America in 1896.
 Le Conte is also noted for his exploration and preservation of the Sierra Nevada of California, United States.
 He first visited Yosemite Valley in 1870, where he became friends with John Muir and started exploring the Sierra.
 He became concerned that resource exploitation (such as sheepherding) would ruin the Sierra, so he co-founded the Sierra Club with Muir and others in 1892.
 He was a director of the Sierra Club from 1892 through 1898.
 His son, Joseph Nisbet LeConte, was also a noted professor and Sierra Club member.

 He died of a heart attack in Yosemite Valley, California, on July 6, 1901, right before the Sierra Club's first High Trip.
 The Sierra Club built the LeConte Memorial Lodge in his honor in 1904.
 The Le Conte Glacier, Le Conte Canyon, Le Conte Divide, Le Conte Falls, Le Conte Mountain and Mount Le Conte were named after him.
 LeConte Hall, which houses the Department of History at the University of Georgia, was named for him and his brother.
-LeConte College, which houses the Department of Mathematics and Statistics near the Horseshoe at the University of South Carolina, Le Conte Middle School in Hollywood, and Le Conte Avenue in Berkeley also honor the two brothers, both of whom are buried in Mountain View Cemetery in Oakland, California.
+LeConte College, which houses the Department of Mathematics and Statistics near the Horseshoe at the University of South Carolina, Le Conte Middle School in Hollywood, and Le Conte Avenue in Berkeley also honor the two brothers.

+Leconte, along with other founders of the Sierra Club were advocates of white supremacy and supporters of the eugenics movement in the United States.
 The elementary school at 2241 Russell Street in Berkeley was named for Joseph LeConte from 1892 until 2018, when it was renamed due to concerns regarding his views on race.

 Another building at UC Berkeley was also renamed, as announced on July 7, 2020, due to the LeConte brothers' support of white supremacy and vigorous white supremacy writings in that regard.